vahidhedayati/grails-arrested-plugin/README.md

 ### Version info:

 ```

+1.31 : 	Issue with definition name starting with get caused application not to appear in grails pre 2.4 from :
+		1.29 - 1.30.
+Issue now fixed getLocale renamed to userLocation. assetServices created and pulled into
+		services.
+DashboardController created and separated from userController. ng-table pages missing added
+		to web-app folder of grails apps.
+Tested on pre 2.4 and 2.4 grails to ensure it works on both types.

 1.30 : 	Service added to arrestedDirectives.js to get userLocale from within grails.
  		Also clears all angular template/cacheFactory caches and set angular to load up new locale.
  		Plain dashboard added.
 Locale settings outside login do a clean redirect back to app.